 So what are we waiting for?
 Lets jump straight in and start clarifying everything to the best of our ability for you.
 So where do we start?

-Offering a totally uncontended connection, an Ethernet line is a dedicated line which you share with nobody, with bandwidth availability ranging from 10Mb to 10Gb with speeds that are totally symmetrical and offering reliability that easily surpasses all broadband packages on the market in the data network arena.
+A leased line offers a totally uncontended connection.
+It’s a dedicated line which you share with nobody, with bandwidth availability ranging from 10Mb to 10Gb with speeds that are totally symmetrical and offering reliability that easily surpasses all broadband packages on the market in the data network arena.

 It also come with a 100% target SLA (service level agreement), totally unlimited usage, the ability to upgrade your bandwidth, a managed router plus 24/7 support 365 days a year.
 It really is the ultimate cost effective business solution.